Teleportation=Translation: Continuous recovery of black hole information: From a Discrete Protocol to a Continuous Path

-The immediate physical consequence of this core preservation is that the constructed path is sufficiently smooth to define the generator $\tilde{G}$.
-Specifically, the invariant core $\mathcal{D}_{\text{core}}$ ensures regularity with respect to the modular flow, allowing for well-defined differentiation at $s=0$:
+The immediate physical consequence of this core preservation is that the constructed path is sufficiently smooth to define a generator.
+The invariant core $\mathcal{D}_{\text{core}}$ ensures regularity with respect to the modular flow, enabling well-defined differentiation at the boundary $s=0$.

 \begin{lemma}[Analyticity and Differentiability of the Path] The map $s \mapsto \tilde{U}(s)$ constructed via the canonical $L^p$-interpolation is real-analytic for $s \in (0, 1)$.
-Moreover, for vectors in the common modular core $\mathcal{D}_{\text{core}}$, this map is strongly differentiable at the boundary $s=0$. \end{lemma}
+Moreover, for vectors in the common modular core $\mathcal{D}_{\text{core}}$, the map is strongly differentiable at the boundary $s=0$. \end{lemma}

 \begin{proof} The proof relies on the analytic structure of the Haagerup–Kosaki interpolation and the properties of the modular domain. \begin{enumerate} \item \textbf{Analytic Extension inside the Interval:} The interpolated spaces $L^p(\tilde{\mathcal{M}}, \tilde{\phi}_s)$ are defined via complex interpolation in the strip $0 < \text{Re}(z) < 1$, where $z$ extends the real parameter $s$ into the complex plane.
 Consequently, the structural maps, including the modular conjugations $J_{\tilde{\mathcal{N}}(s)}$, depend analytically on the parameter $s$ within the open interval.
 This implies that for any vector $\xi \in \mathcal{D}_{\text{core}}$, the vector-valued function $s \mapsto \tilde{U}(s)\xi$ is real-analytic in $(0, 1)$.